"The Mojave rattlesnake is the most venomous rattlesnake in the world."

 Another differentiator from the Western Diamondback is the Mojave’s white tail rings being noticeably larger than the alternating black ones.

 - Triangular shaped head

 - Light brown to pale green body color

 - Diamond pattern along the back from neck to tail

 - Alternating white and black tail rings, the white rings being larger than the black

-- Tail tip rattler used to sound alarm when the snake is threatened
+- Tail tip rattler is used to sound alarmed when the snake is threatened

 Behavior and Humans

 Although the Mojave rattlesnake is the most venomous snake in North America and the most venomous rattlesnake in the world, it is very timid.
 The snake does not act aggressively toward humans, nor does it chase people.
 It prefers to evade people and predators by quickly slithering away.

 When threatened, disturbed, or protecting its young, the rattlesnake acts defensively.
 It first uses its rattling tail as a signal of alarm and warning for people to “back off.”
 At the same time, the snake loosely coils and rises up from the ground in an S-shape to prepare to use its fangs to strike with lightning speed and precision.